joaopalmeiro/reading-notes/data-visualization/README.md

     - TypeScript.
     - Vega-Lite (it leverages Vega-Lite's _grammar of interaction_) and Vega-Embed.
     - webpack.
+  - It does not support pandas, at least for now (more information in [this issue](https://github.com/yifanwu/b2/issues/10)).
   - [This repo](https://github.com/jupyter-widgets/widget-cookiecutter) contains a cookiecutter template that shows what is (minimally) necessary to create a Jupyter widget.
 - "Currently, although these media \[code cells and visualizations\] may be interleaved, they remain **siloed**: interactive visualizations must be manually specified as they are divorced from the analysis provenance expressed via data frames, while code cells have no access to users' interactions with visualizations (...)."
 - "(...) **data queries** as a shared representation between the code and interactive visualizations."